Difference Between Basin and Valley

 Basin vs Valley

-Basin can be connected to other basins when they are in a lower elevation and can also have various subdivisions, which in turn will drain in the common outlet.
+Basin can be connected to other basins in a lower elevation and have various subdivisions, which in turn will drain into the common outlet.
 In North America, the basin is commonly known as a watershed.

 Valley is a low elevated area that runs between mountains and hills.
 Valleys are formed because there is an erosion of land for a longer time.
 Some valleys are also formed by glacial ice.